christoph-theunert/relcoas/readme.txt

 The file 'metadata.txt' contains 3 columns with site_number, qk, fk separated by tabs.
 Note that the site number is not an acutal genomic position but only a consecutive number starting at 1. qk and fk are the site specific derived allele frequencies from the ancient samples (qk) and the reference panel population (fk).

-These are the simulated relatedness coefficients for pairs of individuals.
+These are the simulated relatedness coefficients for pairs of individuals in alleles.txt.
 All other pairs are unrelated.

 #####     Simulated relatedness r_ij for pairs of individuals i and j
 i/j     1       46      47      48